 By design, our adenoviral vectors lack the E1A, E1B and E3 genes (delta E1 + delta E3).
 The first two are required for the production of live virus (these two genes are engineered into the genome of packaging cells).
 As a result, virus produced from the vectors have the important safety feature of being replication incompetent (meaning that they can transduce target cells but cannot replicate in them).

 For further information about this vector system, please refer to the papers below.

 Our vector is derived from the adenovirus serotype 5 (Ad5).
-It is optimized for high copy number replication in E. coli, high-titer packaging of live virus, efficient transduction of host cells, and effective gene knockdown.
+It is optimized for high-titer packaging of live virus, efficient transduction of host cells, and effective gene knockdown.
 The human U6 promoter drives high-level, constitutive transcription of the shRNA in mammalian cells, while our optimized shRNA stem-loop sequences mediate efficient shRNA processing and target gene knockdown.

 Low risk of host genome disruption: Upon transduction into host cells, adenoviral vectors remain as episomal DNA in the nucleus.
 The lack of integration into the host genome can be a desirable feature for in vivo human applications, as it reduces the risk of host genome disruption that might lead to cancer.

 Very high viral titer: After our adenoviral vector is transfected into packaging cells to produce live virus, the virus can be further amplified to very high titer by re-infecting packaging cells.
 This is unlike lentivirus, MMLV retrovirus, or AAV, which cannot be amplified by re-infection.
 When adenovirus is obtained through our virus packaging service, titer can reach >1010 plaque-forming unit per ml (PFU/ml).